fhajji/random123/README.md

 ## License

 I don't own this software.
-Please see the file LICENCE for details.
+Please see the file LICENSE for details.